 The building-block approach utilized by the RIC allows the service provider to recover all its efficient costs over the life of its assets.
 As long as the cost of capital and other variables/factors are estimated correctly, the building-block method should ensure long-term financial viability of the service provider.
 In fact, some regulators maintain that a financeability problem should not arise under this method and, therefore, there is no need to even cross-check by the use of financial ratios.
-In purely economic terms, all that ought to matter is the net present value of future revenues less future costs.
 However, financeability issues can arise during the short to medium-term due mainly to: a mismatch between revenues and costs under the building-block approach; and poor financial management and/or excessive costs.